paullydca/paullyd/content/about.md

     weight: 2
 layout: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Paully D** is owner/founder of **[Beyond the Pixel](https://www.beyondthepx.com)**, a design agency focused on web and graphic design, as well brand management.
+He loves coffee, mountain bikes, hiking, and Jesus.
+Paul has 4 kids and lives in Saint John, NB.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.
+His has been working as a designer for over a decade.
+Preciously a bicycle mechanic but lost the ability to do physical work due to illness caused Paully to rediscover his talents and skills.
+Focused on helping brands stand out through great design and emotion, Paully helps grow local businesses.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>
+> The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.
+As a hobby, Paully blogs on various topics that come to his mind.

 *Thank You for reading!*